What other names is Magnesium known by?

 , urinary incontinence

-, a condition that causes burning pain and redness called erythromelalgia, restless leg syndrome
+, a condition that causes burning pain and redness called erythromelalgia, a disorder that causes a strong urge to move ones legs (restless legs syndrome

 , hayfever, multiple sclerosis